Indoor Playground Singapore

 If Netflix is an absolute must-have in order to meet the demands of parenthood, your children are likely familiar with Pororo.
 Based on the Korean cartoon Pororo The Little Penguin, Pororo Park will allow your youngsters to rub shoulders with the enormous pals of Porong Porong Forest in real life.

 Explore the interior of Pororo’s house, wade into the Shark Ball Pool, catch an episode at Tong Tong’s Little Theatre, or work up a sweat in Poby’ s tiny, but labyrinth-like play gym.
-In the soft toddler area, smaller infants can engage with a variety of child-friendly toys while playing contractor in the Hinoki Pit.
+In the soft toddler play space, smaller infants can engage with a variety of child-friendly toys while playing contractor in the Hinoki Pit.

 - Beautiful Cartoon Themed Environment